BDehapiot/BDWorkshop_Fiji-DividingCells/README.md

 The last step will consist of measuring the mean fluorescence intensity on the original image.

-Setup Fiji to measure mean fluorescence intensities:
+Setup Fiji to measure mean intensities:
 - ![Analyse] <sup>></sup> ![Set%20Measurments...]
     - Select only ***Mean gray value***